-A maximum of 3.45 acres of groundwater will be exposed at the site beginning in July 2019 and continuing through March 2020.
-For the purposes of this SWSP, you have assumed that all 3.45 acres were exposed to the atmosphere after December 31, 1980.
-Evaporation from the exposed water surface was calculated using a gross annual evaporation of 49.2 inches (4.09 feet), based on CDSS digitized contour lines from NOAA Atlas 33.
+You do not anticipate any groundwater being exposed at the site during April 2020.
+A maximum of 3.0 acres of groundwater will be exposed at the site during May 2020, and a maximum of 3.45 acres of groundwater will be exposed at the site beginning in June 2020 and continuing through March 2021.
+For the purposes of this SWSP, you have assumed that all of the groundwater that will be exposed at the site will have been exposed to the atmosphere after December 31, 1980.
+Evaporation from the exposed water surface area was calculated using a gross annual evaporation of 49.2 inches (4.1 feet), based on CDSS digitized contour lines from NOAA Atlas 33.
 The Applicant has elected not to claim any historical consumptive use credit for native vegetation against the gross evaporation amount.
-The depletion due to evaporation of exposed groundwater surface was calculated to be 9.11 acre-feet for this plan period.
+The depletion due to evaporation of exposed groundwater surface area was calculated to be 12.59 acre-feet for this plan period.